 There are some discrepancies in how the real windows display buttons among the various device and OS combinations relative to what the model sees.
 First, the same possible issues for text items apply to the text on buttons as well.
 The model can see all the text displayed on the button regardless of how large the button actually is, whereas in the real display some text may be clipped at the button boundary.
 Also, when there are newlines in the text for a button it may or may not display in multiple lines centered appropriately on the button.
 Another issue with buttons is that they may or may not actually be drawn as large as the height and width indicate they should, but the model will always see them in the size specified.
-Finally, the button may or may not display in the color indicated.
-In some situations the text on the button will be drawn in the color for the button instead of the button itself being filled with the color specified.
+Finally, the button will be drawn in the color for the button instead of the button itself being filled with the color specified.
 Even in those situations where the text is drawn in the button's color the model will still see the text as black and the button as the appropriate color.